 Ingredients You’ll Need

-How to Make Oreo Cheesecake Cookie Cups
+How to Make Oreo Cheesecake Cookie Cups Recipe

-Step 2: Make the Cheesecake Filling
+Step 3: Mix the Cheesecake Filling

 Step 4: Assemble and Bake

-Step 5: Cool and Chill
+Step 5: Cool, Chill, and Top

-How to Serve Oreo Cheesecake Cookie Cups
+How to Serve Oreo Cheesecake Cookie Cups Recipe

 Garnishes